CURRENCIES: Dollar Drops Against The Euro, Sterling After Trump Fires FBI Chief Comey

 The U.S. dollar traded lower against some rivals on Wednesday, which some analysts attributed in part to President Donald Trump's abrupt firing of James Comey as director of the Federal Bureau of Investigation.

-The ICE Dollar Index traded at 99.44, bouncing off a low of 99.38 seen earlier in the day.
-That's compared with a level of 99.39 in late New York trading Tuesday.

 The dollar recovered some ground against the Japanese yen after dropping to Yen113.63 in earlier trading.
-The pair last traded at Yen113.96, against Yen113.87 late Tuesday.
+The pair last traded at Yen113.91, against Yen113.87 late Tuesday.

 Analysts at Sucden Financial noted the dollar fell Tuesday on after the U.K. ambassador to North Korea said there could be another nuclear test.
 U.S. politics also cast a shadow, they said.